EdJohnsen/authorAttribution/README.md

 All files within this repository are licensed via GNU LGPLv3

 ## Advancements to the Realm of Deep-Cloning - Instruction Functions
-Instruction functions are a two-pass family of functions (like the Stringify and Parse, or Flatten and Unflatten families) that supports multi-clone acceleration.
+Instruction functions are a two-pass family of functions (like the Stringify and Parse, or the Flatten and Unflatten families) that supports multi-clone acceleration.

 ### Defining Multi-Deep-Clone Acceleration by Example
 Whereas JSON.parse(JSON.stringify(obj)) runs at appx 2n,